Practical support around key areas to tackle sexual harassment and bullying at work

 Responsibilities of employers and employees

-Despite increasing awareness of the problems of bullying and harassment, these behaviours are still a significant workplace issue.
+Bullying and harassment are still a significant workplace issue.

-An employer’s first responsibility is to put in place a robust and well communicated policy that clearly articulates the organisation’s commitment to promoting dignity and respect at work.
-But employers’ responsibilities may extend to any environment where work-related activities take place, such as work parties or outings.
+An employer must put in place a robust and well communicated policy and guidance that clearly articulates the organisation’s commitment to promoting dignity and respect at work.
+Employers’ responsibilities may extend to any environment where work-related activities take place, such as work parties or outings.
 An employer could be liable for events which take place on these occasions unless they can show they took reasonable steps to prevent harassment.

 Employers should be especially aware of ‘cyber bullying’.
-Detrimental texts sent via mobiles or images of work colleagues posted on external websites following work events could amount to bullying.
-As this would be seen to have its origins in the workplace, the employer could be liable.
+Detrimental texts sent via mobiles or images of work colleagues posted on external websites following work events could amount to bullying for which the employer could be liable.

-Importantly, all individuals have a responsibility to behave in ways which support a non-hostile working environment for themselves and their colleagues.
-They should play their part in making the organisation’s policy a reality and be prepared to challenge inappropriate behaviour and take action if they observe or have evidence that someone is being harassed.
+Importantly, all individuals have a responsibility to behave in ways which support an inclusive and tolerant working environment with zero tolerance for harassment and bullying.
+They should play their part in making the organisation’s policy a reality and be prepared to challenge inappropriate behaviour and take action if they know that someone is being harassed.
 Individuals can be personally liable to pay compensation and can be prosecuted under criminal as well as civil law.

 Employers and individuals can be ordered to pay unlimited compensation where discrimination-based harassment has occurred, including the payment of compensation for injury to feelings.